cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 through a mountain road that's pretty well known for people getting stranded on.

-I don't think I've ever prepped for heading to a meetup by throwing a sleeping bag and shovel into my card ahead of time but I suppose there's a first time for everything.
+I don't think I've ever prepped for heading to a meetup by throwing a sleeping bag and shovel into my car ahead of time but I suppose there's a first time for everything.
 All indications were pointing to a rough drive home at a minimum with a reasonable possibility of being stranded and having to sleep in my car (this happens a lot in Colorado).
 I knew it would be risky but it also represented my only chance to speak in person to get some practice and feedback before Rails Conf.

-I knew it would be a huge gamble, but if it paid off, I would have done 2 version of my talk with tons of ideas for improvements and 6 weeks to go to Rails Conf.
+I knew it would be a huge gamble, but if it paid off, I would have done 2 versions of my talk with tons of ideas for improvements and 6 weeks to go to Rails Conf.

 With no exaggeration do I tell you I _barely_ made it home.
 We ended up with